Shravani73/FitnessPlanner/README.md

 ## Description

 The Fitness Planner Web Application is a responsive web application designed to provide users with a structured workout plan for various muscle groups.
-Users can navigate through different sections such as Push, Pull, Lower Body, Abs & Cardio, and Full Body to access workout routines and instructional videos for each exercise.
+Users can navigate through different sections such as Push, Pull, Lower Body, Abs & Cardio - 1, Abs & Cardio - 2 and Full Body to access workout routines and instructional videos for each exercise.

 ## Features